Critical Minerals on the Pacific OCS

 The Pacific OCS contains four different mineral deposit types: polymetallic nodules, cobalt-rich crusts, sulfide deposits, and phosphorites.
 Areas of the Pacific OCS hold substantial potential for these critical minerals, which are essential for modern technology and energy systems.
 Ongoing exploration and assessment of these resources can play a vital role in securing the U.S. supply chain for critical minerals, enhancing economic stability and national security.

-BOEM will also ensure full compliance with all applicable laws, including the National Environmental Policy Act, the Endangered Species Act, and the National Historic Preservation Act.
+Throughout the process, BOEM will also ensure full compliance with all applicable laws, including the National Environmental Policy Act, the Endangered Species Act, and the National Historic Preservation Act.

 BOEM employs a dedicated team of geoscientists, marine scientists and other technical experts to focus on critical minerals who are diligently assessing the location and quantities of these valuable minerals in the Pacific OCS.
 We are actively collaborating with other federal agencies, like the USGS and NOAA, and partner organizations to map and characterize seabed mineral resources in the Pacific OCS.